Skip to content

 };

-Extracting logging into its own module is a good idea in more ways than one.
+Extracting logging into its own module is a good idea in several ways.
 If we wanted to start writing logs to a file or send them to an external logging service like graylog or papertrail we would only have to make changes in one place.

 index.js